-In the meantime, you can speed the process by staying well hydrated.
+In the meantime, you can speed the process by staying well-hydrated.
 Drink plenty of fluids, such as water, tea and juice.
 Taking a couple of teaspoons of honey at bedtime and increasing the humidity in the air with a humidifier or vaporizer — particularly in cold weather — might also help.
 But there's no reason to suppress a cough with medicines unless it affects your sleep or causes extreme discomfort.

 Consult your doctor if the coughing lasts more than a month or you cough blood.